WorldVistA/VistA/Documentation/populateMRepo.rst

  $

-There you can see some globals are moved into their respective packages while the others are moved back into the Uncategorized package.
+In this example, some globals are moved into their respective packages while others are moved back into the Uncategorized package.